Alternative Measures of Labor Underutilization for States, Third Quarter of 2019 through Second Quarter of 2020 Averages

 Six alternative measures of labor underutilization have long been available on a monthly basis from the Current Population Survey (CPS) for the United States as a whole.
 They are published in the Bureau of Labor Statistics' monthly Employment Situation news release.
 (See table 15.)
 The official concept of unemployment (as measured in the CPS by U-3 in the U-1 to U-6 range of alternatives) includes all jobless persons who are available to take a job and have actively sought work in the past four weeks.
 This concept has been thoroughly reviewed and validated since the inception of the CPS in 1940.
 The other measures are provided to data users and analysts who want more narrowly (U-1 and U-2) or broadly (U-4 through U-6) defined measures.

 BLS is committed to updating the alternative measures data for states on a 4-quarter moving-average basis.
 The use of 4-quarter averages increases the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and eliminates seasonality.
 Due to the inclusion of lagged quarters, the state alternative measures may not fully reflect the current status of the labor market.
-The analysis that follows pertains to the second quarter of 2019 through the first quarter of 2020.
+The analysis that follows pertains to the third quarter of 2019 through the second quarter of 2020.
 Data are also available for prior time periods back to 2003.

 The six state measures are based on the same definitions as those published for the United States: